Khalil al-Duleimi

-Khalil al-Duleimi is an attorney best known for representing Saddam Hussein at his trial.
+Khalil al-Duleimi is an Iraqi attorney best known for representing Saddam Hussein at his trial.

+Representing Saddam Hussein

 He was one of 22 lawyers representing Hussein at his trial, and the only one based in Iraq.
 When Saddam's legal team learned that Saddam was to be interrogated, they requested the presence of a lawyer.
 Al-Duleimi represented Saddam, and told the head of the legal team, Jordan-based lawyer Ziad al-Khasawneh, that Saddam had answered the tribunal with "confidence and serenity".
 Al-Duleimi has spent significant time in hiding since his meeting with Saddam, as he received numerous death threats, including a message to his home warning that suicide cells had been formed specifically to kill him as an example to all other attorneys who had volunteered for Saddam's defense team.
 In May 2005, upon release of photos showing Saddam sleeping and washing his trousers, by an anonymous US Army officer, al-Duleimi made comments critical of the United States Army, but did not comment on a possible lawsuit proposed by al-Khasawneh.

 On August 8, 2005, Saddam's family dissolved the remainder of the legal team and appointed al-Duleimi as sole legal counsel.